lauralwd/azolla_phd_thesis/ai_prompts.md

 # concise rephrasing

-> The section on XXXXXXX is too elaborate.
+> This section of text is too elaborate.
 Draft me a more concise version that keeps the main points.
 >
-> Write output in Markdown like the original text.
+> Write in British English.
+Give output in Markdown code like the original text.
 Write one sentence per line and keep all references in the text.
 >
 # rewrite section